Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Introduction

 \section{Introduction}

-Stopping power (i.e. the average energy loss of a particle per unit path length measured for example in MeV/cm) is a necessary ingredient for many parts of basic science as well as for medical and technological applications \cite{2005,2004,2006-1}.
+Stopping power (the average energy loss of a particle per unit path length measured e.g. in MeV/cm) is a necessary ingredient for many parts of basic science as well as for medical and technological applications \cite{2005,2004,2006-1}.
 The stopping power of a material is described by the Bethe formula (the so-called ``Bethe's stopping power formula'') \cite{Bethe1,Bethe2,Bethe3}.
-A non-relativistic version of this formula was found by H. Bethe in \cite{Bethe1}; its relativistic version was obtained by him in \cite{Bethe2}.
-The relativistic version of this formula for average ionization energy loss of charged particles in matter reads
+A non-relativistic version of this formula was found by Hans Bethe in \cite{Bethe1}.
+Its relativistic version was obtained by him in \cite{Bethe2}.